FritzFlorian/bachelor-thesis-code/Readme.md

 - `git pull`
 - `pip install hometrainer -U`

+When using tensorflow-gpu this update can cause issues.
+In case of errors try to uninstall both tensorflow and tensorflow-gpu and then reinstall tensorflow-gpu.

 ### Run the Project
 The main experiments that are run during the bachelor thesis can be found in the subdirectories